operand/agency/examples/gradio/README.md

 More agent examples are located under the [./agents](./agents/) directory.

-## Running the demo
+## Running the Gradio example

-The demo application uses docker-compose for orchestration.
-Configuration is included for running the demo using the different space types.
-To run the demo:
+The application uses docker-compose for orchestration.
+Configuration is included for running the app using the different space types.
+To run the app:

 1. Ensure you have Docker installed on your system.

 1. Run:

         git clone git@github.com:operand/agency.git
-        cd agency/examples/demo
+        cd agency/examples/gradio
         cp .env.example .env

 1. Open and populate the `.env` file with appropriate values.